-- Bioshock Infinite: The "Voice Of The Prophet" kinetoscopes serve as this for Zachary Comstock's regime in the floating city of Columbia.
+- Bioshock Infinite: The "Word Of The Prophet" kinetoscopes serve as this for Zachary Comstock's regime in the floating city of Columbia.
 Other examples include the "Duke Or Dimwitt?" puppets, and the huge amusement park "Soldier's Field" which subtly encourages children to enlist in the city's military regime.

-- Borderlands 2: Has the Hyperion Truth Network run by Hunter Hellquest, who runs a radio show that constantly slanders the Crimson Raiders while glorifying Handsome Jack.
-A late-game sidequest had Mordecai sending you after Hellquest to shut him up for good.
+- Borderlands 2: Has the Hyperion Truth Network run by Hunter Hellquist, who runs a radio show that constantly slanders the Crimson Raiders while glorifying Handsome Jack.
+A late-game sidequest had Mordecai sending you after Hellquist to shut him up for good.

 - Command & Conquer:

-- In the first Command and Conquer, NOD has a determined go at collapsing GDI support via falsified news reports.
-Whiles't not precisely falling under this trope in most of the 'Western world' it is noted in the background that NOD effectively controls at least 2/3rds of the 3rd world nations of today.
+- In Command & Conquer: Tiberian Dawn, NOD has a determined go at collapsing GDI support via falsified news reports.
+Whilst not precisely falling under this trope in most of the 'Western world', it is noted in the background that NOD effectively controls at least 2/3rds of the 3rd world nations of today.

-- The Chinese in Command And Conquer: Generals can build Propaganda Centers and Speaker Towers to improve their troops' performance.
+- The Chinese in Command & Conquer: Generals'' can build Propaganda Centers and Speaker Towers to improve their troops' performance.